amplication/docs/docs/getting-started/connect-server-to-github.md

 # Connect Amplication server to GitHub

-Amplication provides built-in integration with GitHub to push the generated application to a GitHub repository.
+Amplication already provides built-in integration with GitHub to push the generated application to a GitHub repository.

 When running a local Amplication server you first need to configure the server to integrate with a new GitHub app, following the steps below.